Hamal: Properties

 The spectrum of this star matches a stellar classification of K2 III Ca-1, with the luminosity class of III indicating that it is an evolved giant star that has exhausted the supply of hydrogen at its core and is now on the red-giant branch.
 The 'Ca-1' portion of the classification indicates that it shows weaker than normal lines of calcium in its spectrum.
 Since 1943, the spectrum of this star has served as one of the stable anchor points by which other stars are classified.
-It is estimated to have about 50% more mass than the Sun, while interferometric measurements show it to be 15 times larger in diameter.
+It is estimated to have 65% more mass than the Sun, while interferometric measurements using the Navy Precision Optical Interferometer show it to be 15 times larger in diameter.
 Despite its enlarged girth, this star is still spinning with a slightly faster equatorial azimuthal velocity than the Sun, having a projected rotational velocity of 3.44 km s−1.

 Hamal is radiating about 91 times the Sun's luminosity from its outer envelope at an effective temperature of 4411 K. This is cooler than the surface of the Sun, giving it the orange-hued glow of a K-type star.
 It is suspected to be slightly variable, with an amplitude of 0.06 magnitude.
-The abundance of elements other than hydrogen and helium, what astronomers term the star's metallicity, is only around half that in the Sun.
+The abundance of elements other than hydrogen and helium, what astronomers term the star's metallicity, is only around 60% that in the Sun.
+The star displays low amplitude pulsations with periods of 0.571 and 0.190 days.

+Planetary system

-In 2011, the likely presence of a planet in orbit around this star was reported by Byeong-Cheol Lee, et al. It was detected using the radial velocity method, based upon measurements made between 2003 and 2010 at the Bohyunsan Optical Astronomy Observatory in Korea.
+In 2011, the likely presence of a planet in orbit around this star was reported by Byeong-Cheol Lee, et al. It was detected using the radial velocity method, based upon measurements made between 2003 and 2010 at the Bohyunsan Optical Astronomy Observatory in South Korea.
 The object has an orbital period of 381 days and an eccentricity of 0.25.
 The lower bound on this object's mass is about 1.8 times the mass of Jupiter.
 The estimated semi-major axis of the planet's orbit is 1.2 astronomical units (AU), which would give it a periapsis distance of 0.9 AU and an apoapsis distance of 1.5 AU.
 By comparison, the star has a radius of 0.07 AU.